thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 setuptools, which in turn runs ``installer.py``.

 .. important:: Mac OS X and Linux are supported through pip.
 Mac OS, Linux and Windows are supported through conda.
-               For manual installation it should be possible install **pycoalescence** on any system, but may require some tinkering.
+               For manual installation it should be possible to install **pycoalescence** on any system, but may require some tinkering.

 .. note:: Whichever installation option you use, it is important to ensure that the package is compiled in the same